A Systematic Literature Review on Detecting Software Vulnerabilities with Large Language Models: Vulnerability Detection with LLMs

-Prompt engineering refers to the design and structuring of input prompts in a way that elicits desired behaviors or outputs.
+\paragraph{Prompt Engineering (T2.1)} Prompt engineering refers to the design and structuring of input prompts in a way that elicits desired behaviors or outputs without requiring any modifications to the model’s weights.
+There are typically two types of prompts: a \textit{system prompt} (providing general context or behavioral instructions) and a \textit{user prompt} (specifying the task and providing the code to be analyzed).
 As LLMs remain sensitive to the phrasing, context, and formatting of prompts, numerous prompting strategies have emerged to improve task alignment and performance.